Low-profit limited liability company: General characteristics

 While L3Cs are a separate legal form of business entity, L3Cs structure most closely emulates that of a limited liability company (LLC).
 The most notable difference between L3Cs and LLCs is that L3Cs are required to have a socially beneficial mission as their primary objective.
 Below are several noteworthy characteristics of L3Cs:

 Formation

 L3Cs are formed by filing articles of organization with the Secretary of State within a state that has L3C statute provisions.
 For businesses primarily operating in a state without L3C statute provision, it is possible to still legally form as an L3C by (1) incorporating in a state with an L3C statute provision, (2) registering as a foreign business doing business in that particular state, and (3) appointing a registered agent within that particular state.
 Within the articles of organization, the Registered Agent will be designated.
 Many states have an initial filing fee along with an annual fee and annual report filing requirement necessary for an L3C to maintain its legal status.

 Following filing, the members of the L3C must execute a formal operating agreement.
-In the operating agreement, L3Cs need to define its purpose per the provisions of IRS Treasury Regs.Sec.53.4944-3(a):
+In the operating agreement, an L3C needs to define its purpose per the provisions of IRS Treasury Regs.Sec.53.4944-3(a):